 What's This July Deadline About, Anyways?

-While the move towards mandatory HTTPS has been gradual and the end date pushed out a few times, according to the recent announcement by Google you will need to get an SSL Certificate for all your webpages – not just the ones with login requirements or forms – by the time Chrome 68 launches in early-to-mid July.
-With this latest release, Chrome will universally alert visitors on any HTTP webpage that it is “Not Secure”.
+While the move towards mandatory HTTPS has been gradual and the end date pushed out a few times, according to the recent announcement by Google you will need to get an SSL Certificate for all your webpages - not just the ones with login requirements or forms - by the time Chrome 68 launches in mid-to-late July.
+With this latest release, Chrome will universally alert visitors on any HTTP webpage that it is "Not Secure".
 What began as a nudge from Google and Mozilla that only impacted pages with unencrypted logins or text fields has become a no-exceptions requirement.
 And since Chrome accounts for over 60% of browser market share, the majority of visitors to your website will see this message unless you get encryption in place.
+When Chrome 70, slated for October 2018, is released the "Not Secure" warning on HTTP pages will turn red in colour and be unmistakable to visitors.

 While it might feel as though mandatory HTTPS is being pushed forward quickly, in reality, it's been a gradual process.
 Google first began downranking unencrypted websites back in 2015, followed by Chrome displaying warnings on pages with unencrypted password fields beginning in 2016.
 Google upped the ante again last October when Chrome started showing a ‘Not secure’ warnings whenever visitors entered data into a text-input field of any kind, such as a search bar.
 And the push towards HTTPS everywhere, also backed by Mozilla's Firefox, is working - in February of this year, Google announced that over 68% of Chrome traffic on Android and Windows was already protected, with that number rising to 78% on Chrome OS's and Mac.
 Given this "incredible progress" in encryption, the Chrome team settled on a July deadline for enabling HTTPS.